 This post has been republished with updates since its original publish date in July 2013

-In this post, we’ve covered how your business can identify vehicle specs by VIN, which specs can be retrieved using a commercial VIN decoding solution, and some of the most common business use cases for identifying vehicle specifications within the automotive industry.
+In this post, we’ve covered how your business can identify vehicle specs by VIN, which specs can be retrieved using a commercial VIN decoding solution, and which businesses will benefit from identifying vehicle specs by VIN.

 How to identify vehicle specifications by VIN

 Identifying vehicle specs by VIN is as simple as grabbing a VIN number and plugging it into a VIN decoder tool.
 Some VIN decoding services, typically those designed for commercial use, allow users to submit the VIN pattern (characters 1-8, 10, and 11) as well as the full 17-digit VIN.
 This feature is valuable for businesses that might not always have full VINs on hand.

 Businesses working with VINs regularly will want to license a VIN decoding solution that can be integrated directly into their internal system or consumer-facing application(s).
 This can most easily and efficiently be accomplished using a VIN decoder API.
 Smaller businesses working with just a few VINs each month might consider purchasing/subscribing to a solution that has VIN decoding functionality baked in.